opensearch-project/project-website/_posts/2022-10-05-one-million-enitities-in-one-minute.markdown

 We continually strive to improve the existing OpenSearch features through harnessing the capabilities of OpenSearch itself.
 One such feature is the [Anomaly Detection (AD) plugin](https://opensearch.org/docs/latest/monitoring-plugins/ad/index/), which automatically detects anomalies in your OpenSearch data.

 Because OpenSearch is used to index high volumes of data in a distributed fashion, we knew it was essential to design the AD feature to have minimal impact on application workloads.
 OpenSearch 1.0.1 did not scale beyond 360K entities.
-Since OpenSearch 1.2.4, it has been possible to track 1 million entities with a data arrival rate of 10 minutes using [36 data nodes](https://aws.amazon.com/blogs/big-data/detect-anomalies-on-one-million-unique-entities-with-amazon-opensearch-service/).
+Since OpenSearch 1.2.4, it has been possible to track one million entities with a data arrival rate of 10 minutes using [36 data nodes](https://aws.amazon.com/blogs/big-data/detect-anomalies-on-one-million-unique-entities-with-amazon-opensearch-service/).

 While the increase to one million entities was great, most monitoring solutions generate data at a far higher rate.
 If you want to react quickly to emergent scenarios within your cluster, that 10-minute interval is insufficient.
 In order for AD to be truly useful, our goal was simple: **Shorten the interval to one minute for one million entities**, without changing the model output or increasing the number of nodes.